 For payment processing to the vendor when purchasing food and/or beverages, a Vendor Payment Request Form must be completed for each event along with the original itemized receipt to the Accounts Payable office for payment processing.

-If the Small Purchase Charge Card (SPCC) is used to purchase food from a local vendor; additional information must be provided with the SPCC reconciliation to Accounts Payable.
+If the Small Purchase Charge Card (SPCC) is used to purchase food from a local vendor; additional information must be uploaded with the business meal receipt.
+The SPCC Business Meal Upload form should be used to ensure all required elements of the business meal have been provided.

 - Select Foreign Per Diem Rates by Location, then use dropdown box to select a country.